Ukraine warns Europe of Russian gas cut-off, Moscow denies

 Preparations have also been made for Ukraine to import reverse flows of Russian gas from EU countries.

-"The government has amassed 15 billion cubic meters (bcm) of gas in storage," Yatseniuk said, and has plans to boost storage to 25 bcm.
+"The government has amassed 15 billion cubic metres (bcm) of gas in storage," Yatseniuk said, and has plans to boost storage to 25 bcm.

 "Europe now has 16.52 bcm (31.2 percent) more gas in storage compared to the same time last year," research firm Energy Aspects said, but added that "based on recent average rates of injection, Ukraine will only fill its storage to around 52 percent of capacity come the start of withdrawal season".